deislabs/image-layer-provenance/README.md

   * Knowing the exact Dockerfile location, automated Dockerfile patch tools (such as Dependabot or Renovate Bot) will be able to patch vulnerable Dockerfile instructions.
     * For example, knowing the exact Dockerfile provenance, a bot can patch `RUN pip install pkg-vuln-version` into `RUN pip install pkg-patched-version`.
 * The exact build context (build ID, build pipeline name, build pipeline URI) that generated each image filesystem layer.
+* The entity (producer ID, builder ID, etc.) that is responsible for the vulnerabilities and lifecycle of the image.

 ### Proposed Provenance Document Format

-The proposal is to generate an In-Toto v0.1 SLSA Provenance v0.2 statement.
+The proposal is to generate an In-Toto v0.1 Statement with a SLSA Provenance v0.2 Predicate.

 The provenance schema will attest build provenance facts for each layer of a container image.